- •

 Travel smart from Palermo to Salina • Insider tips for your trip

-Parking: Finding parking in Palermo is manageable, with several options near the port.
-Arrive early to secure a good spot.
+Parking: There are plenty of parking options near the ferry terminal in Palermo.
+Arrive early to secure a spot.

-Ticket Tips: Booking your tickets in advance is wise, especially during peak season.
-Use the Ferryscanner app for quick bookings and real-time updates.
+Ticket Tips: Book your tickets in advance, especially during peak season, for better prices and availability.
+Use the Ferryscanner app for easy booking and timely updates.

 Visit our blog for more tips and ideas to make the most of your trip to Salina.